-- (e) Public and quasi-public buildings for cultural use. - (f) Country clubs as defined herein. - (g) Crop and tree farming but not including the raising of animals or fowl for commercial purposes, or the sale of any products at retail on the premises, except as provided for as a permitted home occupation. - (h) Railroad through and spur tracks, but no sidings or other terminal type facilities and no service, repair, or administrative facilities. - (i) Parks and recreation areas operated by the City of Weston. - (3) Permitted accessory uses. - (a) Home occupations. - (b) Private garages and parking areas. - (c) Private swimming pools exclusively for the use of residents of the premises and their nonpaying guests and subject to any other regulations or ordinances of the City of Weston. - (d) Signs not to exceed two square feet in area identifying the premises and occupant, but not including advertising matter. - (e) The keeping of dogs, cats and other household pets, but limited to two animals over six months old. - (f) Rental of sleeping rooms to two individuals not members of the family of the occupant of the dwelling.
-No signs advertising the availability of such rooms shall be displayed. - (g) The parking of one unoccupied trailer designed for recreational use and not to exceed 24 feet in length shall be permitted in the rear yard. - (h) The storage of one pleasure boat shall be permitted within a building, or in the open within the rear yard. - (i) Real estate lease or sale signs relating to the property on which the sign is located.
+- 5. Public and quasi-public buildings for cultural use. - 6.
+Country clubs as defined herein. - 7.
+Crop and tree farming but not including the raising of animals or fowl for commercial purposes, or the sale of any products at retail on the premises, except as provided for as a permitted home occupation. - 8.
+Railroad through and spur tracks, but no sidings or other terminal type facilities and no service, repair, or administrative facilities. - 9.
+Parks and recreation areas operated by the City of Weston.

+C. Permitted accessory uses.

+- 1. Home occupations. - 2.
+Private garages and parking areas. - 3.
+Private swimming pools exclusively for the use of residents of the premises and their nonpaying guests and subject to any other regulations or ordinances of the City of Weston. - 4.
+Signs not to exceed two square feet in area identifying the premises and occupant, but not including advertising matter. - 5.
+The keeping of dogs, cats and other household pets, but limited to two animals over six months old. - 6.
+Rental of sleeping rooms to two individuals not members of the family of the occupant of the dwelling.
+No signs advertising the availability of such rooms shall be displayed. - 7.
+The parking of one unoccupied trailer designed for recreational use and not to exceed 24 feet in length shall be permitted in the rear yard. - 8.
+The storage of one pleasure boat shall be permitted within a building, or in the open within the rear yard. - 9.
+Real estate lease or sale signs relating to the property on which the sign is located. - 10.
+Other accessory uses customarily and normally found to be appurtenant to uses permitted in this zone.